ternandsparrow/inaturalistjs/README.md

 JavaScript package for iNaturalist.org.
 Supports CRUD for iNat data.
 This is an isomorphic library that can be used in the browser and within node.js code.
-Each method returns a JavaScript Promise
+Each method returns a JavaScript Promise.

 #### Simple Example
 ```js